macnetic/faust/gen_doc/bin_pkgs/README_template.md

 ### 1.2 For Matlab

-The FAµST wrapper for Matlab has been tested on several Matlab versions starting from version 2016a,b up to version 2018a,b.<br/>
+The FAµST wrapper for Matlab has been tested on several Matlab versions starting from version 2016a,b up to version 2022b.<br/>
-However it's not totally excluded that FAµST works with older or newer versions.
+However it's not totally excluded that FAµST works with older and moreover newer versions.

 \anchor installation
 ## 2. Installation